JesseMcGilAllen/javaIndividualProject/Journal.md

 I think I will try Maven tomorrow.
 Considering what a pain it was to reset my project to its state before trying to add Gradle, I will try and be sure of the exact steps needed before proceeding with Maven.

 I decided to try again with Gradle and finally got it!
 I had to reorganize my project into the src directory.
 I got hung up for quite a while dealing with a HibernateMappingException.
 I googled and found nothing that worked.
 I finally realized while looking at the hibernate.cfg.xml file that I should probably include MySQL into the dependencies.
 And voila, the tests pass again.
 Implementing gradle has been a long and frustating process.
 I struggled with IntelliJ trying to include a Gradle module or restructure the namespaces.
 When I got past those issues then their was some issues with different versions of the jar files then I was used to.
 For instance, I specified a newer version of Log4J which changes the namespace and utilizes LogManager instead of Logger.
 There is still work to do, I need to interface with Tomee with Gradle and clean up jars that I no longer need.
 But at the very least, progress has been made.

+## Week 7

+03/03/2016

+Completed:
+    Updating Database Design Document

+This week I have been spending a lot of working on my presentation for class.
+I initially wanted to give a broad overview of the new stuff in Java 8.
+After putting some work in and discussing things with Paula, I decided to cover Lambdas and the related concepts with this presentation.
+With the next presentation, I could possibly cover Optionals and Streams.
+I was positive I did not want to cover Lambdas and Streams in the same short presentation.
+I couldn't see a way to cover two topics of that scale adequately in 10-15 minutes.